Find Grad Schools

 69% Women

 The 3rd most popular school in the country for education majors who are seeking their doctor's degree is Liberty University.
 Each year, around 93,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-During the 2020-2021 academic year, 387 people received their doctor's degree in education from Liberty University.
-About 69% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
+During the most recent year for which we have data, 387 people received their doctor's degree in education from Liberty University.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 69% were women.

 #5